 “And he spake many things unto them in parables, saying, Behold, a sower went forth to sow.”
 (Matthew 13:3)

-The Lord Jesus Christ, of course, often taught His disciples through parables, and this verse both contains the first reference to parables in the New Testament and also introduces the first and most important of all His parables—the parable of the sower.
-Jesus Himself indicated that an understanding of this parable was a prerequisite to an understanding of all His other parables: “Know ye not this parable? and how then will you know all parables?”
+The Lord Jesus Christ often taught His disciples through parables, and this verse both contains the first reference to parables in the New Testament and also introduces the first and most important of all His parables—the parable of the sower.
+Jesus Himself indicated that an understanding of this parable was a prerequisite to an understanding of all His other parables.
+“Know ye not this parable? and how then will you know all parables?”
 (Mark 4:13).